 With any such insurance facilities, the cover provided is confined to the scope of a policy wording, which typically provides indemnity in cases of negligent actions taken in good faith.
 However, no insurance policy from any underwriter will extend to accepting claims where a trial results in a finding that bad faith, fraud, malicious intent or other such deliberate action applies.
 This can create tension between a Council and the Scheme or an underwriter during a period of uncertainty from when a potential "bad faith" claim emerges and an ultimate determination is made.
-In effect, Councillors can be rendered "guilty until proven innocent" in law and in terms of policy coverage, and so it would be in the interests of all parties.
+In effect, Councillors can be rendered "guilty until proven innocent" in law and in terms of policy coverage, and so it would be in the interests of all elected members to investigate mechanisms which could appropriately protect the rights of all parties.